ikmdev/jpms-jheaps/README.md

-# jpms-jheaps
+# jpms-activej-bytebuf
-The jpms-jheaps repository is dedicated to making the jheaps module compliant with the Java Platform Module System (JPMS).
-This compliance ensures that the jheaps library can be seamlessly integrated into modular Java applications, leveraging the benefits of JPMS such as improved encapsulation, security, and maintainability.
+The jpms-activej-bytebuf repository is dedicated to making the activej-bytebuf module compliant with the Java Platform Module System (JPMS).
+This compliance ensures that the activej-bytebuf library can be seamlessly integrated into modular Java applications, leveraging the benefits of JPMS such as improved encapsulation, security, and maintainability.

 ## Features